 Tesla says that the Semi’s regenerative braking recovers 98% of kinetic energy to the battery, giving it a basically infinite brake life.

 During the presentation, Elon Musk compared the Semi’s aerodynamics to the Bugatti Chiron.
 While the Chiron has a drag coefficient of 0.38 Cd, the Semi has 0.36 Cd.

-The Semi’s cockpit is minimalistic, and places the driver at the centre.
-There are two touchscreen displays positioned symmetrically on both sides of the driver which provide access to navigation, blind spot monitoring and electronic data logging.
+The Semi’s cockpit is minimalistic and places the driver at the centre.
+There are two touchscreen displays positioned symmetrically on both sides of the driver which provide access to navigation, blind spot monitoring, and electronic data logging.
 Built-in connectivity integrates directly with a fleet’s management system to support routing and scheduling, and remote monitoring.
-Diesel trucks today currently require several third party devices for similar functionality, said Tesla.
+Diesel trucks today currently require several third party devices for similar functionality, Tesla said.

 Tesla Semi can also travel in a convoy, where one or several Semi trucks will be able to autonomously follow a lead Semi.

 Moving on to the cost of ownership, Tesla said that the Semi consumes less than 2 kWh of energy per mile and is capable of 500 miles (805 km) of range at GVW and highway speed, accommodating a wide range of shipping applications given that nearly 80% of freight in the U.S. is moved less than 250 miles (402 km).